aplteam/Tatin/docs/Server-TipsAndTricks.md

 `⍝TODO⍝` is a reminder that won't go unnoticed: there is a test case that will detect these markers and report them, so it's pretty hard to forget them.

-### Developing with two sessions, server and client

-When the test cases are executed, the user is asked whether she wants the Tatin server required by the Tatin test cases to be started automatically.

-If the user answers this with a "yes" an instance of the server is started.

-You must know exactly what you are doing, otherwise you might loose code.

-I> ### `Tatin.Registry`: Danger zone
-I> Since you will change functions in `#.Tatin.Client` only on the client side, and functions in `#.Tatin.Server` only on the server side you will be fine with those changes.
-I>
-I> Changing stuff in `#.Tatin.Registry` is dangerous however, because this namespace is shared between client and server, so you need to be careful: if you change the same function in `Registry` on both the client and the server, then the last change wins the day, while all other changes are lost.

 ## Misc